CognitiveProgrammer/CplusPlus_SmartPointer/Module3_weak_ptr/README.md

 }

 ```
-*In this example above you can see that the Object reference count in shared_pointer doesn't incremented*
+*In this example above, we can see that the Object reference count in shared_pointer doesn't incremented*

 ### 3.3 Difference with shared_ptr<> : *Where it can be used?*

-*weak_ptr<> doesn't takes the Ownership, so it shall be used only at the places where one doesn't need to worry about maintaining Ownership.*
+*weak_ptr<> doesn't take the Ownership, so it shall be used only in the places where one doesn't need to worry about maintaining the Ownership.*

 *For example, in the code below, the weak_ptr<> will be invalid once the code comes out of the function*